jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From New Malden to Temple
 -------------------------
 * CR2 changing to District at VIC in 31-33m at 12tph
+* TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 35-41m at 4tph (+6m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 4tph (+9m)

 From New Malden to Farringdon